 Insights from Our Experts

-How to host your django project to production server
+How to host your Django project to production server

-- Apache, nginx, lighttpd, cherokee
+Apache, nginx, lighttpd, cherokee

-- mod_python, mode_wsgi, Gunicorn, uwsgi, FastCGI
+mod_python, mode_wsgi, Gunicorn, uwsgi, FastCGI

-- MySQL/ Postgres/ Other databases
+MySQL/ Postgres/ Other databases

-- Celery - Celery is an asynchronous task/job queue based on distributed message passing.
+Celery - Celery is an asynchronous task/job queue based on distributed message passing.
 Celery is written in Python, but the protocol can be implemented in any language.

 Workers - Used to process the messages sent by Celery. we can set multiple workers.

-When our project is hosted, we need to monitor it using some tools to check its performance, its error logs and user interactions.We have some tools available for this.
+When our project is hosted, we need to monitor it using some tools to check its performance, its error logs, and user interactions.
+Following are some of the tools that we can utilize:

 Graphite - Graphite provides real-time visualization and storage of numeric time-series data on an enterprise level.

-Statsd - A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable backend services (e.g., Graphite).
+Statsd - A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP, and sends aggregates to one or more pluggable backend services (e.g., Graphite).

 Sentry - logging - Sentry is a modern error logging and aggregation platform.